Villadelfia/dmgtris/README.md

-# DMGTRIS
+# Pandora's Blocks
-DMGTRIS is a block stacking game for the original game boy written in assembly.
+Pandora's Blocks (formerly DMGTRIS) is a block stacking game for the original game boy written in assembly.

 The game is heavily inspired by the TGM series of games and has the following features:
 - TLS (ghost piece) until 1G speeds.